hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

 .. code-block:: bash

-   $ mpirun -np 1 ./hypredrive-cli examples/ex8.yml -q
+   $ mpirun -np 1 ./hypredrive-cli examples/ex8.yml

 3. Compare your output with this reference: